caseyg/awesome/README.md

 ## miscellaneous

-*   [jenna-winkler/ai-power-user-playbook](https://github.com/jenna-winkler/ai-power-user-playbook) - A community-driven playbook of real-world strategies and prompt patterns for effectively working with AI agents.
+*   [jenna-winkler/ai-power-user-playbook](https://github.com/jenna-winkler/ai-power-user-playbook) - A community-driven playbook of strategies and prompt patterns for effectively working with AI agents.

 *   [yousefebrahimi0/list-ai-extensions-chrome-addons-firefox](https://github.com/yousefebrahimi0/list-ai-extensions-chrome-addons-firefox) - Complete list of AI-powered Extensions for Google Chrome & Addons for Firefox